 Various recruitment and temporary jobs companies publish information on the markets they intend to tackle.
 They aim at helping both companies and applicants know about the price of the skills and experience they bring or search.

-This overview of salaries in Indonesia can help people looking for next job and HR professional to assess the cost of human resources through several industries, levels of experience and job, positions just like in other ASEAN countries:
+This overview of salaries in Indonesia can help people looking for next job and HR professional to assess the cost of human resources through several industries, levels of experience and positions.
+Check the following salary guides for other ASEAN countries: